insilichem/tangram_nciplot/README.md

 `NCIPlot` is GPL software developed by Alberto Otero de la Roza, Julia Conteras-Garcia, Erin R. Johnson, and Weitao Yang.
 Make sure to check their [GitHub](https://github.com/aoterodelaroza/nciplot).

 `cuNCI` is developed by Gaëtan Rubez, Jean-Matthieu Etancelin, Xavier Vigouroux, Michael Krajecki, Jean-Charles Boisson, and Eric Hénon, and published in [JCC](http://onlinelibrary.wiley.com/doi/10.1002/jcc.24786/full).

 # Dependencies
-You need to download NCIPlot from [here](https://github.com/aoterodelaroza/nciplot) and configure Plume NCIPlot so it can find the location where you extracted the files.
+You need to download NCIPlot from [here](https://github.com/aoterodelaroza/nciplot) and configure Tangram NCIPlot so it can find the location where you extracted the files.

 We also provide [Anaconda](https://www.continuum.io/) [binaries](https://anaconda.org/InsiliChem) so you can install them easily with these commands: